-In general, a student seeking admission into a physical therapist assistant associate degree program has earned a high school diploma or its GED equivalent.
+In general, a student seeking admission to this associate program has earned a high school diploma or its GED equivalent.
 Additionally, some academic institutions require students to complete prerequisite courses in mathematics, biology and English.

-In addition to the clinical component to this type of degree program, traditional classroom instruction prepares students to perform their duties according to industry standards.
+In addition to the clinical component, traditional classroom instruction prepares students to perform their duties according to industry standards.
 Courses can cover topics such as:

 - Anatomy and physiology